The Art of Economics: Forces Shaping Our World

 Heuristics refer to mental shortcuts that people use when making decisions instead of carefully considering all available information.
 While heuristics can be useful in some situations by simplifying complex problems into manageable ones; they also lead to systematic errors such as “anchoring bias,” where individuals rely too heavily on an initial piece of information when making subsequent judgments.

-Examples of Behavioral Economics in Practice
+Examples of Behavioral Economics in Practice.

-Behavioral economics has many practical applications across different industries such as healthcare, finance, marketing among others.
 One example concerns retirement savings: traditional economists suggest that providing more information about retirement saving options will encourage employees to save more money for retirement; however behavioral economists recommend using default options such as automatic enrollment into savings plans rather than requiring voluntary opt-in saving plans which many employees might not take up even if informed about them.

 Another example is how behavioral economics principles can be applied to health campaigns.
 Research has shown that individuals are more likely to take actions recommended by their peers rather than experts, so a successful health campaign might leverage social networks that encourage people to influence their peers’ behavior positively.